tanayamitshah/github-actions-course/04-using-actions/README.md

 # Using Actions in Workflows

+Actions are provided by GitHub and other third parties (from the GitHub Marketplace) but custom actions can also be used.
+Actions are used with `uses`.
+The use of actions instead of scripts avoid repetition and extensive commands.
+These actions can be configured via the `with` key-value pair.

 This GitHub Actions workflow demonstrates how to use actions within our GitHub Actions workflow to test a React application.

 ## Workflow Details